Random dynamical system

-In the mathematical field of dynamical systems, a random dynamical system is a dynamical system in which the equations of motion have an element of randomness to them.
+In mathematics, a random dynamical system is a dynamical system in which the equations of motion have an element of randomness to them.
 Random dynamical systems are characterized by a state space S, a set of maps $\Gamma$ from S into itself that can be thought of as the set of all possible equations of motion, and a probability distribution Q on the set $\Gamma$ that represents the random choice of map.
 Motion in a random dynamical system can be informally thought of as a state $X \in S$ evolving according to a succession of maps randomly chosen according to the distribution Q.

 An example of a random dynamical system is a stochastic differential equation; in this case the distribution Q is typically determined by noise terms.
 It consists of a base flow, the "noise", and a cocycle dynamical system on the "physical" phase space.
 Another example is discrete state random dynamical system; some elementary contradistinctions between Markov chain and random dynamical system descriptions of a stochastic dynamics are discussed.